1031-Systems/1031_Delivery/docs/Help.md

 ### Audio Files (.wav)

 Audio files used in Hauntimator must be PCM (Wave) files.
 These generally have the extension .wav and may be mono or stereo at most sample rates.
-The I2S interface currently working also requires Wave files on the controller board.
 Hauntimator will default to naming them after the main animation file when installing them to the board.

 If the phoneme tools are installed, they have special requirements for the audio files for sampling and